Patton Albertson Miller Group LLC Reduces Stake in Sysco Co. (NYSE:SYY)

-Patton Albertson Miller Group LLC lowered its holdings in Sysco Co.
-(NYSE:SYY) by 3.1% during the first quarter, HoldingsChannel reports.
+Patton Albertson Miller Group LLC lowered its position in Sysco Co.
+(NYSE:SYY) by 3.1% during the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 6,042 shares of the company’s stock after selling 195 shares during the period.
-Patton Albertson Miller Group LLC’s holdings in Sysco were worth $476,000 as of its most recent SEC filing.
+Patton Albertson Miller Group LLC’s holdings in Sysco were worth $476,000 as of its most recent filing with the Securities & Exchange Commission.

+Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Core Wealth Advisors Inc. purchased a new stake in Sysco in the fourth quarter valued at approximately $26,000.
+Piscataqua Savings Bank purchased a new stake in Sysco in the first quarter valued at approximately $26,000. tru Independence LLC purchased a new stake in Sysco in the fourth quarter valued at approximately $31,000.
+SOA Wealth Advisors LLC. acquired a new position in Sysco in the fourth quarter valued at approximately $31,000.
+Finally, Bogart Wealth LLC acquired a new position in Sysco in the first quarter valued at approximately $31,000.
+Hedge funds and other institutional investors own 81.02% of the company’s stock.

+SYY has been the subject of a number of analyst reports.
+Morgan Stanley boosted their price target on Sysco from $76.00 to $81.00 and gave the company an “equal weight” rating in a report on Monday, April 19th.
+Wells Fargo & Company boosted their price target on Sysco from $80.00 to $89.00 and gave the company an “overweight” rating in a report on Wednesday, January 27th.
+Zacks Investment Research downgraded Sysco from a “hold” rating to a “sell” rating and set a $77.00 price target for the company. in a report on Wednesday, February 3rd.
+JPMorgan Chase & Co. boosted their price target on Sysco from $80.00 to $85.00 and gave the company a “neutral” rating in a report on Monday, April 19th.
+Finally, Piper Sandler boosted their price target on Sysco from $82.00 to $86.00 and gave the company an “overweight” rating in a report on Thursday, March 18th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and six have given a buy rating to the company’s stock.
+The company currently has a consensus rating of “Hold” and a consensus price target of $79.56.

-Sysco (NYSE:SYY) last posted its quarterly earnings results on Monday, February 1st.
-The company reported $0.17 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.34 by ($0.17).
+Sysco (NYSE:SYY) last released its quarterly earnings data on Monday, February 1st.
+The company reported $0.17 EPS for the quarter, missing analysts’ consensus estimates of $0.34 by ($0.17).
 Sysco had a negative net margin of 0.04% and a positive return on equity of 39.64%.
-The firm had revenue of $11.56 billion for the quarter, compared to analysts’ expectations of $12.30 billion.
-During the same period last year, the firm posted $0.85 EPS.
-Sysco’s revenue was down 23.1% on a year-over-year basis.
-Equities analysts forecast that Sysco Co. will post 1.83 EPS for the current fiscal year.
+The business had revenue of $11.56 billion during the quarter, compared to analysts’ expectations of $12.30 billion.
+During the same quarter in the previous year, the company posted $0.85 EPS.
+The company’s revenue was down 23.1% compared to the same quarter last year.
+On average, research analysts forecast that Sysco Co. will post 1.83 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which was paid on Friday, April 23rd.
-Shareholders of record on Thursday, April 1st were given a dividend of $0.45 per share.
-This represents a $1.80 dividend on an annualized basis and a yield of 2.18%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, April 23rd.
+Stockholders of record on Thursday, April 1st were issued a $0.45 dividend.
 The ex-dividend date of this dividend was Wednesday, March 31st.
-Sysco’s dividend payout ratio (DPR) is presently 89.55%.
+This represents a $1.80 dividend on an annualized basis and a dividend yield of 2.18%.
+Sysco’s payout ratio is currently 89.55%.

-SYY has been the subject of a number of analyst reports.
-Morgan Stanley boosted their price target on Sysco from $76.00 to $81.00 and gave the stock an “equal weight” rating in a report on Monday, April 19th.
-Zacks Investment Research cut Sysco from a “hold” rating to a “sell” rating and set a $77.00 price target for the company. in a report on Wednesday, February 3rd.
-Piper Sandler boosted their price target on Sysco from $82.00 to $86.00 and gave the stock an “overweight” rating in a report on Thursday, March 18th.
-Wells Fargo & Company boosted their price target on Sysco from $80.00 to $89.00 and gave the stock an “overweight” rating in a report on Wednesday, January 27th.
-Finally, JPMorgan Chase & Co. lifted their price objective on Sysco from $80.00 to $85.00 and gave the company a “neutral” rating in a research report on Monday, April 19th.
-One equities research analyst has rated the stock with a sell rating, four have given a hold rating and six have given a buy rating to the company’s stock.
-The company has an average rating of “Hold” and a consensus target price of $79.56.

 Sysco Company Profile